Salve Faculty Spotlight: Professor Alfred Kwolek

 Professor Kwolek shifted the conversation to his struggle with his speech impediment.
 “I could not say three words in a row.
 I stuttered horribly.”

-He proceeded to tell me this incredible story about someone at a hoops session changed his life.
+He proceeded to tell me this incredible story about someone at a hoops session who changed his life.
 At an event, a person that Professor Kwolek did not get along with was shooting around with him.
-One day this individual came up to Professor Kwolek and said, “You don’t realize this, but you and I than you do realize.
+One day this individual came up to Professor Kwolek and said, “You don’t realize this, but you and I are more alike than you realize.
 I notice that when you talk, you have trouble.
 I also used to do the same thing.”

 He referred Professor Kwolek to multiple resources to work on his stutter.
 “The individual never showed up again,” he told me.
 “I don’t even know who he is, but I wish I knew!
 Because he literally changed my entire life.”